 val can be any value, including

-This one is very familiar to Go programmers and avoids the overloading of the single return value case.
+This form is very familiar to Go programmers and avoids the overloading of the single return value case.
 The main difference is that Go provides a more efficient way to write this:

 Of course, the